florianbellmann/blog/README.md

 # blog
 My simple blog

-Basically a poc if i like blogginfg.
+Basically a poc if I like blogging.
 Also I wanted to try Hugo.